 Anytime you want!
 How to Get Your Child to Listen is an online video workshop that’s delivered on demand.
 Because it’s online, you can join no matter where you live and take the workshop at your own pace and leisure.
-Access the lessons with your smart phone, tablet, or computer.
+Get the lessons with your smart phone, tablet, or computer.

 “What’s included in the workshop?”

 “Is there a time limit as to when I need to finish the workshop?
 Will it expire after a certain time?”

 No, there isn’t a time limit or expiration date.
-You’ll always be able to access the workshop and finish it at your own pace.
+You’ll always have access to the workshop and finish it at your own pace.

 “How is this workshop different from other resources online?”